amber-lang/amber-docs/docs/0.6.0-alpha/getting_started/installation.md

 bin update
 ```

-Note: Bin can install all binaries that are hosted somewhere on GitHub, Codeberg, and other locations.
+DETAILS: Bin can install all binaries that are hosted somewhere on GitHub, Codeberg, and other locations.
 For detailed documentation, see: [Commands Reference](https://github.com/marcosnils/bin?tab=readme-ov-file#-commands-reference)

 ## Installation via script